-Do you own a orthopedic pillow?
-If so, then this article is for you. orthopedic pillows are great because they last much longer than traditional foam or down pillows and provide more support.
-However, like any other type of pillow, they need to be cleaned now and again to avoid the buildup of bacteria which can cause odour or allergies.
+Do you own an orthopedic pillow?
+If so, then this article is for you.
+Orthopedic pillows are great because they last much longer than traditional foam or down pillows and provide more support.
+However, like any other type of pillow, they need to be cleaned now and again to avoid bacteria buildup, which can cause odor or allergies.

 As a general rule, orthopedic pillows can NOT be washed in a washing machine without the risk of severely damaging the orthopedic foam.
-However, by using cold water and a mild detergent or isopropyl alcohol, you can safely wash orthopedic foam pillows.
+However, you can safely wash orthopedic foam pillows by using cold water and a mild detergent or isopropyl alcohol.

 The rest of this article will explain each step you should take to clean your orthopedic pillow and some cleaning methods you should avoid.